 Principles Meaningful Meaningful communication and engagement involves clearly articulating the purpose and objectives, as well as developing a shared understanding of the negotiables and non-negotiables.
 Inclusive Communication and engagement must be inclusive and accessible, both in terms of language and design/delivery.
 This is a proactive approach to considering and overcoming barriers to understanding and engagement.
 Asking an individual or group in how they would like to participate and designing the process accordingly demonstrates respect.
 Transparent This means sharing information about the project, its background and rationale.
 It also means explaining why elements are non-negotiable (cannot be influenced), and why other elements are negotiable (can be influenced) from the outset.
 Informed This principle is particularly relevant to communication.
-Stakeholders need to receive relevant, tailored and timely information about the projects.
-They also need to understand their role in the decision-making process, where this is relevant.
-Community members need to be informed of the opportunities to take part in engagement.
-They need to understand how their contributions will be considered.
-Accountable This involves addressing concerns/requests; discussing how stakeholder input has affected/or did not affect a decision.
-This is known as 'closing the loop'.
-Valuable Value is delivered through the appropriate and efficient use of resources.
+Stakeholde to receive relevant, tailored and timely information about the proje also need to understand their role in the decision-making process, we relevant.
+Community members need to be informed of the opportunative take part in engagement.
+They need to understand how their contribution be considered.
+Accountable This involves addressing concerns/requests; discussing how stakehold has affected/or did not affect a decision.
+This is known as 'closing the Valuable Value is delivered through the appropriate and efficient use of resources.
 Value also includes building social licence with the community and reducing financial and reputational risks to government.
 Value also applies to participants and their time - community members should always be treated respectfully.